stevendborrelli/function-deletion-protection/README.md

 # function-deletion-protection

+**Note** this function is in development.
+Please test in your environment before using it with critical workloads.

 `function-deletion-protection` is a Crossplane Composition Function that blocks deletion of resources by creating `ClusterUsage` or `Usage` objects when resources are labeled with `protection.fn.crossplane.io/block-deletion: "true"`.

 When a Crossplane `Usage` is created for an Object, Crossplane creates a webhook that blocks any deletion